ysenarath/machine-learning-notes/_sources/chapters/02_classifiers.md

 In this section, we will discuss about the classifiers that are based on Bayes decision theory.
 Before going in to the specifics about Bayes decision theory first let un introduce some of the variables and symbols used.

 Lets define a classification task of $M$ classes and each label is represented by $\omega_1, \omega_2, ..., \omega_M$.
-Let the unknown pattern (aka. feature vecctor) is represented as $\bold{x}$.
+Let the unknown pattern (aka. feature vecctor) is represented as $\textbf{x}$.

-We present the class probabilities provided the unknown pattern as a conditional probability: $P(\omega_i|x), i \in {1, 2, ..., M}$.
+We present the class probabilities provided the unknown pattern as a conditional probability: $P(\omega_i|\textbf{x}), i \in {1, 2, ..., M}$.
 This probability sometimes is identified as a posteriori probability.
 The unknown pattern is classified to the class that has the maximum of a posteriori probability.

 ### Bayes Decision Theory